 Although there may one day be an elegantly developed “depression diet” with precise clinical recommendations, a good research-supported shorthand for now may be:

-Try to reach the recommended 19-38g fiber per day.
-You may be surprised how much intentionality this takes!
+- Try to reach the recommended 19-38g fiber per day.
+You might be surprised how much intentionality this takes!
 Eating with this goal in mind may naturally crowd out some of the less-healthy temptations with satiating foods.

 Microbes and Mental Health: Concluding Thoughts